Original photo: Ashwin Kumar

 Camels are dressed in colourful pom-poms and raced.
 There are bouts of tug of war, the longest moustache competition, and the title of “Maru-Shri” (Man of the Desert) is decided.
 Local musicians play traditional “been” instruments while turban tying contests commence.

 Photo: Lindsey Chynoweth

-Despite enduring sandstorms and earthquakes for hundred of years, in 2016 the fort suffered a major wall collapse that saw a 42ft by 20ft section destroyed.
+Despite enduring sandstorms and earthquakes for hundreds of years, in 2016 the fort suffered a major wall collapse that saw a 42 by 20 feet section destroyed.
 Water had seeped into the stone and weakened its structural integrity, causing deep cracks in the walls.

-According to government estimates, 50,000 gallons of water is pumped into the city every day to supply hotels and restaurants with running water and flushing toilets.
+According to government estimates, over 189,000 litres of water is pumped into the city every day to supply hotels and restaurants with running water and flushing toilets.
 Inadequate draining remains an issue, in spite of recent attempts to introduce a new sewage system.

 Calls to implement short-term conservation strategies have been proposed by UNESCO and other local bodies, but it appears time is quickly running out.

-Ten years ago, Lonely Planet recommended that travelers do not stay in the fort since it was structurally unsafe.
+Ten years ago, Lonely Planet recommended that travellers do not stay in the fort since it was structurally unsafe.

 Residents are concerned that they may be relocated and lose their livelihoods, and further unlicensed guesthouses and illegal construction has put more strain on the foundations of the fort.

 The Jaisalmer Fort sits on a tectonic plate that is prone to intense tremors.

 Jaisalmer has suffered significant earthquakes in the last twenty years, most noticeably a 7.7 and 5.3 magnitude earthquake in 2001 and 2009, in turn.